django-cms/django-cms-mgmt/tech-committee/tasks-and-decisions-log.md

 1. Add new entry for next meeting from template
 2. Guest intro
 3. Review agenda and add missing points
 4. Varia: further points raised by Tech Committee members
+   - (Mario) Travis has paused its OSS program indefinitely.
+I suggest the new CI workgroup try Github Actions.
+       - consenus to try Github Actions.
+Next steps: Update Vinit about Github Actions and schedule kick off meeting for next steps together Jacob
+   - (Mario)Release Management Update
+       - Proposal was approved
+   - Adopting autoformatted code style (pre-commit + black) (for v4+ only)
+       - Stay consistent, agreed as a group that a package should keep the package readable.
+Ideally we would use Flake8.
+   - (Victor) djangocms-text-ckeditor versioning + dropping the in-text plugins backward compatibility
+       - Angelo is in favor of creating a new package
+       - Andrew wouldn't like to tie it to a specific ckeditor version (eg 5), since that kills the default migration path
+       - We might have a naming issue, since we can't just name it djangocms-text-ckeditor-new
+       - We will review it and come back with several propositions in the future, there's no rush at the moment
+   - (Iacopo)PR code review process:
+           - is any workgroup responsible for this or do we need a dedicated workgroup?
+           - How do we handle features proposed by the community?
+           - Should they all be brought in the TC for discussion or only when deemed necessary during the code review?
 6. Review Tasks
-7. News & updates for / from dCA Board and MarCom
+7. News & updates for / from dCA Board and
-   - from the dCA Board: https://github.com/django-cms/django-cms-mgmt/blob/master/association/tasks-and-decisions-log.md
+    - Releases about 3.x -> put on roadmap / announcem
-9. Review approve and post the meeting notes
+8. Review approve and post the meeting notes

 #### Tasks & Initiatives

-- [ ] announce Testing & QA Contribution Program for service providers (for Nicolai)
-- [ ] Formally phase out python 3.5 for `develop` branch (Jacob Rief)
-- [ ] Unlock sponsorshop for TravisCI / Github Actions (Mario)
+- [x] Unlock sponsorshop for TravisCI / Github Actions (Mario)
-- [ ] Mario / Andrew to add code to v4 demo project repo
-- [ ] set up testing log (google spreadsheet?) - Nicolai
 - [x] get sponsorship for a VPS for the CI/CD pipeline on gitlab (Jacob Rief)
-- [ ] Set up CI/CD Pipeline (Jacob Rief)
-- [ ] Provide db/media dump to Jacob Rief (Jacob Rief to ask Victor)
-- [ ] Proposal for move to Github Action (Vinit)
+- [x] Proposal for move to Github Action (Vinit)
-- [ ] set up search workgroup and onboard workgroup members (proposal: focus on https://github.com/divio/djangocms-internalsearch for django CMS 4?) - Nicolai/Andrew
-- [ ] Nicolai to onboard 2 devs from Compound Partners
-- [ ] Nicolai to organize design / ux direction (initially for django-filer svg enhancement, but with a bigger perspective in the mid term for django CMS v4 Community Release and headless django CMS initiatives

 ## 04.12.2020